– Turn the New Deal for Workers into law in the first year of a Labour government

 Labour’s New Deal for Workers will restore rights at work for millions of people.
 I want to see that pledged turned into legislation in the first year of a Labour government.

-I want to see union organisers given access to every workplace by law; a fair pay agreement negotiated in every sector of industry; full employments rights for every worker from day one of the job; an end to zero hours contracts, bogus self employment and fire-and-rehire.
+I want union organisers given access to every workplace by law; a fair pay agreement negotiated in every sector of industry; full employment rights for every worker from day one of the job; an end to zero hours contracts, bogus self employment and “fire-and-rehire”.

-In the meantime, as health and education workers join posties, telecoms workers and railway workers resisting pay cuts, I will stand with them.
+In the meantime, as health and education workers join posties, telecoms workers and railway workers on strike, I will always stand with them on the picket line.